tzaeru/NWNLauncher/README.md

 # NWNLauncher
 A generic launcher and dependency downloader for Neverwinter Nights.
 The launcher is meant to be customized per-server and distributed as a standalone or an installer by the server.

 Work in progress!
 Files can currently be lost.
+Meant to be multiplatform, but not tested on Linux nor OS X!

 ## Features

-* Able to determine NWN path on Windows, Linux and OS X
+* Able to determine NWN path on Windows.
+WIP: Linux and OS X support.
-* Downloads dependencies (haks, erfs, tlks, overrides, portraits..)
+* Downloads dependencies (haks, erfs, tlks, overrides, portraits..).
-* Able to update dependencies per-file according to a checksum or version number
+* Able to update dependencies per-file according to a checksum or a version number.
-* Configurable to various styles of distribution
+* Configurable to various styles of distribution.
+* Recognizes if the user is using the default GoG.com CD key and warns about it.
+* Can write to Windows hosts file to speed up launch.

 ## Usage